-Dubai International Program For Writing Kick-Starts A Four-Month Long Novel Writing Workshop
+Dubai International Program for Writing kick-starts a four-month long Novel Writing Workshop

-(MENAFN- Dubai PR Network) 26 August 2024- The Dubai International Program for Writing (DIPW), one of the most remarkable knowledge projects of the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), launched the 'Novel Writing Workshop' in Jordan, which will last for four months.
+(MENAFN- Orient Planet Group) 26 August 2024- The Dubai International Program for Writing (DIPW), one of the most remarkable knowledge projects of the Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF), launched the ‘Novel Writing Workshop’ in Jordan, which will last for four months.
 Instructed by Dr. Shahla Ujayli, an author and lecturer specializing in Arabic literature, the workshop will take place at the Abdul Hameed Shoman Foundation (AHSF) in Amman.

 The workshop, which is being organized by DIPW, focuses on Arabic literature and fiction.
 The major objective of this course is to support talented youth in honing their literary skills by educating them on the fundamentals of novel and creative writing by leveraging modern training techniques.
 Furthermore, it provides practical training and continuous instructions to polish the capabilities of participants and empower them to craft unique literary works.